 Pet owners should appreciate how easy it is to control fleas now, especially those who remember how difficult the battle against fleas has been.
 When I began my career as a veterinarian, pet owners had to spray their dogs with topical chemicals every day, dip them in diluted insecticides every week, apply chemicals to their yards, and use foggers in their homes to keep fleas at bay.
 What a mess!
 Even though we have good flea control products, we can’t let down our guard.
 Fleas will always be with us, so here are a few extra tips for maintaining a flea-free home:

 Take the time to learn the dirty truth about fleas.
-Consider these uncomfortable facts from SentinelPet.com:
+Consider these uncomfortable facts from the ASPCA:

-2. Learn the symptoms.
 Flea bites have certain distinct characteristics.
 The bite may immediately cause a dog to feel extremely itchy.
-Within 30 minutes of a bite, they may develop a red bump.
+Within 30 minutes of a bite, your dog may develop a red bump.
 Secondary infections caused by scratching are also common.

-4. Eliminate fleas in all stages.
-The flea life cycle includes adults, eggs, larvae (maggots), and pupae (the cocoon stage).
+The flea life cycle includes adults, eggs, larvae (maggots) and pupae (the cocoon stage).
 Typical insecticides do not eliminate the pupae.
-Use an insect growth regulator to break the flea life cycle — my preference here is Sentinel’s (milbemycin oxime/lufenuron) Flavor Tabs, but your vet can offer recommendations as well.
+Use an insect growth regulator to break the flea life cycle.

 About the Author: Dr. Lynn Buzhardt practices small-animal medicine along with her husband, Scott, at their veterinary hospital in Zachary, Louisiana.
 She has more than 30 years of experience working with pharmaceutical companies and the FDA in product discovery, protocol review and new drug development.